FaisalW15/Chipathon-2-SRAM-Design-/README.md

 # Chipathon-2-SRAM-Design-
 This is a design of a 32x4 SRAM for AI Accelorators as part of the Chipathon 2 competition 2026 by KACST.
+The team consisted of four members and the SRAM was designed using SiemensEDA.
+I served as the head Digital Engineer and Architect, with my main contributions being the design of the Row Decoder, Selection Multiplexers, and overall optimization of the system.

+# Introduction
+As we step further into the fourth industrial revolution, AI continues to play a greater role shaping the future and enabling organizations.
+Due to the massive amounts of data being shifted around in AI applications such as Large Language Models, the need for a memory with lower access-time increases.
+Our aim is to design a functional SRAM that reduces the access-time and propagation-delay as much as possible, and this will be done by creating multiple potential designs for each functional block and comparing their propagation-delay and selecting the design with the least propagation-delay.

+# Overview
 The internal SRAM architecture is comprised of 4 major blocks: The Row Decoder, an array of 6T SRAM cells, Selection Multiplexers and Sense Amplifiers.